- Home

 People with advanced cancer often notice changes in their appetite.
 This may be because of the cancer itself, treatment, or other side effects such as tiredness, nausea or vomiting, taste changes, pain, lack of activity, or depression.

 A loss of appetite often leads to weight loss and malnutrition.
 Eating is important to help you maintain your strength, function and quality of life.
 However, it’s not necessary to force yourself to eat; this may only make you feel uncomfortable and cause vomiting and stomach pain.
-Learn more about ways to manage loss of appetite.

 People with advanced cancer may develop a muscle-wasting syndrome known as cachexia.
 This means the body isn’t using protein, carbohydrates and fats properly.
-Your doctor or dietitian will discuss ways to control cachexia, which may include nutritional supplements or medicines such as appetite stimulants.
+Your doctor or dietitian will discuss ways to manage cachexia, which may include nutritional supplements or medicines such as appetite stimulants.

-For more on this, see Nutrition and cancer, and listen to our podcast on Appetite Loss and Cancer.
+For more on this, see Nutrition and cancer and listen to our podcast on Appetite Loss and Cancer.

 It was very important for our family and friends to be well informed about the ongoing problems with eating and digestion that occur during surgery.
 Having support helped us adjust to the changes.